UFVegPathology/phyto-data-viz/syllabus.md

 ## Course Policies

-### Special Policies for 2020
+### Special Policies for 2021

-It has been a long, exhausting, year and it will continue to be so for many of us.
+It has been a long, exhausting, pandemic and it will continue to be so for many of us.
-My goal is to help you learn as much as you can, while recognizing that most people have more limitations and less energy than usual.
+Our goal is to help you learn, while recognizing that most people have more limitations and less energy than usual.

-The course is being taught online for the first time due to the pandemic.
+This will be a hybrid course that will have online and in-person/zoom lecture components.
 To provide maximum flexibility the course material can be engaged with in three ways:

 1. Fully synchronous: Attend class during the scheduled class periods.
 Follow each lesson, which combine video lectures and exercises, during the class periods and ask for help as you run into questions.
 This is the closest approximation to how the course normally runs in-person.